pakinui/andie/README.md

 ### Accessible via:
 - Any time the ANDIE application is open the keyboard shortcuts are able to be used.
 ### Testing
 The shortcuts use no formal testing framework, however, tests were run to make sure that the shortcuts worked on both Windows and macOS.
 All shortcuts were tested to ensure all shortcuts had unique keys.
 Tests were run to make sure only the shortcuts that had been created worked and if random keys were pressed nothing happened.
+Using keyboard shortcuts while there is no image opened was also tested, and pop-up's were created the tell the user to select an image first.

 ### Issues:
 - An issue is that shortcuts have not been able to be tested on other operating systems(besides Windows and macOS) as we had no access to them.
 However, I am fairly confident they would work as I used the Java Toolkit Class to make the modifier key used when creating the shortcuts specific to the operating system being run.